-Airport or Aerodrome Security Point of Contact
+Aircraft Operator and Airport or Aerodrome Security Point of Contact

-- (1) An airport or aerodrome operator shall employ a suitably qualified and trained person as a Security Manager for the management and co-ordination of the implementation of security controls at his airport or aerodrome. - (2) An airport or aerodrome operator shall designate, in his approved Airport or Aerodrome Operator Security Programme, an officer in his organization as the Airport or Aerodrome Security Manager, who shall be available at all times to address, resolve, deal with or respond to security incidents. - (3) An airport or aerodrome security manager shall serve as the primary contact of the airport or aerodrome operator for security-related matters and activities and communications with the Authority, as set forth in the approved Airport or Aerodrome Operator Security Programme. - (4) An airport or aerodrome security manager referred to under sub-regulation (1) shall be responsible for the development, implementation and maintenance of the approved Airport or Aerodrome Operator Security Programme and the Airport or Aerodrome Contingency Plan, Programme or Manual for the airport or aerodrome where he is employed. - (5) Personnel employed as security managers by the airport or aerodrome operators to coordinate or manage security-related activities must possess and demonstrate the necessary competencies to perform their assigned functions to a level acceptable to the Authority through a Certification process. - (6) Subject to sub-regulations (5), airport or aerodrome operators must ensure that all personnel employed as security managers to carry out security-related duties and functions or to coordinate or manage security-related activities, must be certified by the Authority in accordance with these regulations, the National Civil Aviation Security Programme and the National Civil Aviation Security Training Programme. - (7) Subject to sub-regulations (6), airport or aerodrome operators are required to pay the prescribed fees as outlined in Schedule 1 which is required for the certification of a security managers by the Authority. - (8) Subject to sub-regulations (5) the Authority shall issue a letter or certificate of approval for each security managers providing that they would have successfully completed the certification process and granted recognition by the Authority.
+- (1) An aircraft operator or an airport or aerodrome operator shall employ a suitably qualified and trained person as a Security Manager for the management and co-ordination of the implementation of security controls for his aircraft, airport or aerodrome operation. - (2) An aircraft and airport or aerodrome operator shall designate, in his approved aviation security programme or the Airport or Aerodrome Operator Security Programme, an officer in his organization as the Security Manager, or Airport or Aerodrome Security Manager, who shall be available and accessible at all times to address, resolve, and deal with or respond to security incidents. - (3) An aircraft operator security manager, or airport or aerodrome security manager shall serve as the primary contact of the aircraft operator or airport or aerodrome operator for securityrelated matters and activities and communications with the Authority, as set forth in the approved Aircraft Operator Security Programme, or the Airport or Aerodrome Operator Security Programme. - (4) An aircraft operator security manager, or airport or aerodrome security manager referred to under sub-regulation (1) shall be responsible for the development, implementation and maintenance of the approved Aircraft Operator Security Programme, or the Airport or Aerodrome Operator Security Programme, and the Airport or Aerodrome Contingency Plan, Programme or Manual for the aircraft operator or airport or aerodrome where he is employed. - (5) Personnel employed as security managers by the aircraft operator or airport or aerodrome operators to coordinate or manage security-related activities must possess and demonstrate the necessary competencies to perform their assigned functions to a level acceptable to the Authority through a Certification process.

+- (6) Subject to sub-regulations (5), aircraft operators or airport or aerodrome operators must ensure that all personnel employed as security managers to carry out security-related duties and functions or to coordinate or manage security-related activities, must be certified by the Authority in accordance with these regulations, the National Civil Aviation Security Programme and the National Civil Aviation Security Training Programme. - (7) Subject to sub-regulations (6), aircraft operators, airport or aerodrome operators are required to pay the prescribed fees as outlined in Schedule 1 which is required for the certification of a security managers by the Authority. - (8) Subject to sub-regulations (5) the Authority shall issue a letter or certificate of approval for each security manager providing that they would have successfully completed the certification process and granted recognition by the Authority.